sierrareschke/Maze-Game-Iteration-7/README.md

 #### Java Version: 21

 #### Comments/Assumptions:
+Assumptions:
 * We assumed the Knight picked up armor if there was no creature in the room.
+* All options will be printed for each human turn; however, the option will only be executed if it is a viable option
+* The command line arguments passed to initialize the game will have letters corresponding to those in getOptions

 Command line arguments for human-playable game:
 --numberOfRooms 9